 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents have access to a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
-If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+All pupils and parents receive a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in RHSE education.
+If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.